ELondonJ/PortlandStateJavaWinter2022/airline/src/main/resources/edu/pdx/cs410J/ljoseph/README.txt

     text file format described in the TextDumper class.
 The PrettyPrint class extends the AbstractTextDumper contained in pdx.edu.cs410J.
 A Pretty print has the same
     constructor args and public methods as TextDumper but PrettyPrint prints a table version of an airline object.
+The XmlDumper class implements the AirlineDumper interface.
+XmlDumper dumps a representation of an airline to an XML
+    file that conforms to the given DTD.
+The XmlParser class implements the AirlineParser interface.
+XmlParser reads the contents of an XML file and creates an
+    Airline from its contents.
+The Converter class converts the representation of an Airline in a text file to an XML file
+    usage: java edu.pdx.cs410J.<login-id>.Converter textFile xmlFile

 usage: java edu.pdx.cs410J.<login-id>.Project1 [options] <args>
     args are (in this order):